 Newer isn’t always better

-You’ll get no argument from me that frequently the changes made in pursuit of “better” are anything but.
+You’ll get no argument from me that frequently the changes made in pursuit of improvement are anything but.

 That doesn’t mean that all change is bad.
-It simply means that change wasn’t useful.
+It simply means that change was bad.

-The companies that produce these products constantly research and test and come up with ways that they truly believe make their product better.
+The companies producing these products constantly research and test ways they believe will make their product better.

 Sometimes, the idea turns out to be wrong.
 Sometimes, the execution of a good idea fails.

-And yet for every change that failed, more changes — significantly more — have improved the products we use every day and come to take for granted.
+And yet for every change that fails, more changes — significantly more — improve the products we use every day and come to take for granted.

 Change isn’t just about you